Timendus/chip-8-bad-apple/README.md

 leaving us some space for the music.
 And that at a lower frame rate of 15 frames per second.

-Now there are roughly three directions we can take this in:
+Now there were roughly three directions we could take this in:
 1. Reduce the frame rate even more, to around 5 frames per second; or
 2. Reduce the image size to about a third of `lores`; or
 3. Start looking into better ways to compress the video, specifically lossy